 What happens if my window is not compliant?

 So what do you need to do if the floor beneath your window is more than 2 metres above the ground outside with less than 1700mm between the floor and your window sill?

-Well there are a couple of options both of which require some form of protection that stops a 125mm sphere from passing through.
+Well, there are a couple of options both of which require some form of protection that stops a 125mm sphere from passing through.

 One option is to physically stop the window from opening more than 125mm.
 Window locks are one possible option.
 If you have sliding windows fitting a secure lock that restricts how far the window can be opened is one option.
-Using louvers is another option that could be used to make sure your window is compliant.
+Using louvres is another option that could be used to make sure your window is compliant.

 Another option is to have a screen fitted to your window.
-However with both of these options you need to keep in mind that whatever you use needs to be child proof.
+However, with both of these options, you need to keep in mind that whatever you use needs to be child proof.
 The new regulations state that any restrictive device or screen needs to be able to withstand a force of 250 Newtons directed against it.
 A simple fly screen is not going to cut it.

 And before you start to think that this is all pretty straightforward and all you need to do is get some window locks or some sturdy security screens fitted, keep in mind any other legislative requirements which might affect your chosen option.
-For example some potential solutions might impact on the natural ventilation in the room, or how about the ability to escape through the window in the event of something like a fire or flooding?
-In these circumstances you may need a device fitted to your screen that allows you to remove the screen in the event of an emergency.
+For example, some potential solutions might impact on the natural ventilation in the room, or how about the ability to escape through the window in the event of something like a fire or flooding?
+In these circumstances, you may need a device fitted to your screen that allows you to remove the screen in the event of an emergency.

 If you are concerned that your bedroom windows are not compliant, or you simply want some advice on how to protect your windows, please feel free to contact us at dion seminara architecture to discuss your particular needs.